 Upon success, the response MUST be a JSON body with an image index containing a list of descriptors.
-The Content-Type header MUST be set to application/vnd.oci.image.index.v1+json.
-Each descriptor is of an image manifest in the same <name> namespace with a subject field that specifies the value of <digest>.
-The descriptors MUST include an artifactType field that is set to the value of the artifactType in the image manifest, if present.
-If the artifactType is empty or missing in the image manifest, the value of artifactType MUST be set to the config descriptor mediaType value.
-The descriptors MUST include annotations from the image manifest.
+Each descriptor is of an image or artifact manifest in the same <name> namespace with a subject field that specifies the value of <digest>.
+The descriptors MUST include an artifactType field that is set to the value of artifactType for an artifact manifest if present, or the configuration descriptor's mediaType for an image manifest.
+The descriptors MUST include annotations from the image or artifact manifest.
 If a query results in no matching referrers, an empty manifest list MUST be returned.
 If a manifest with the digest <digest> does not exist, a registry MAY return an empty manifest list.
 After a manifest with the digest <digest> is pushed, the registry MUST include previously pushed entries in the referrers list.

 '''

 {

 "schemaVersion": 2,

 "mediaType": "application/vnd.oci.image.index.v1+json",

 "manifests": [

 {

 "mediaType": "application/vnd.oci.image.manifest.v1+json",

 "size": 1234,

 "digest": "sha256:a1a1a1...",

 "artifactType": "application/vnd.example.sbom.v1",

 "annotations": {

 "org.opencontainers.artifact.created": "2022-01-01T14:42:55Z",

 "org.example.sbom.format": "json"

 }

 },

-{

-"mediaType": "application/vnd.oci.image.manifest.v1+json",
+"mediaType": "application/vnd.oci.artifact.manifest.v1+json",

 "size": 1234,

 "digest": "sha256:a2a2a2...",

-'''

-'''

 "artifactType": "application/vnd.example.signature.v1",

 "annotations": {

 "org.opencontainers.artifact.created": "2022-01-01T07:21:33Z",

 "org.example.signature.fingerprint": "abcd"

 }

+]

 }

-]

 '''